Elementary Education Licensure Program: B.A. Liberal Arts (CUS)

 Secondary Education Licensure Program: B.S.
 General Science (CUS)

 Music Education K-12 Licensure Program: B.M.
-(School of Education) (CUS)
+Music (School of Education) (CUS)

-The School of Education in collaboration with the School of Humanities and Sciences and the School of Music offers Bachelor of Arts, Bachelor of Science, and Bachelor of Music degrees that prepare students to pursue teaching careers in Elementary Education (K-6), Secondary Education (7-12), Special Education Generalist (K-12), and Music Education (K-12).
+School of Education in collaboration with the School of Humanities and Sciences and the School of Music offers Bachelor of Arts, Bachelor of Science, and Bachelor of Music degrees that prepare students to pursue teaching careers in Elementary Education (K-6), Secondary Education (7-12), and Music Education (K-12).

 Teacher Licensure Programs

-The School of Education Teacher Licensure Programs are state approved and include all requirements stipulated by the Colorado Department of Education and Colorado Department of Higher Education for professional teacher licensure in Colorado K-12 public schools.
+The School of Education Teacher Licensure Programs are state accredited and include all requirements stipulated by the Colorado Department of Education for professional teacher licensure in Colorado K-12 public schools.
 Upon completion of education program requirements at the proficient level and graduation from the University, our students (teacher candidates) are recommended for Colorado Teacher Licensure awarded by the State of Colorado.

-Teacher Licensure Programs are performance based with content, activities, and assessments aligned to the Colorado Teacher Performance Standards, the appropriate Colorado Licensure Standards, and the K-12 Colorado Academic Standards.
+Teacher Licensure Programs are performance based with content, activities, and assessments aligned to the Colorado Teacher Performance Standards and the appropriate Colorado Content Area Licensure Standards.
 Students apply and meet criteria for admission to the School of Education and the specific licensure program.
-In the professional program students participate in theoretical coursework, research, and 800 hours of clinical practicum.
+In the professional program students participate in theoretical coursework, research, and 800 hours of field practicum.